 When it comes to your online content, the more specific keywords that you can target, the better.
 It's tough for a small property manager to dominate keyword searches for huge cities and popular topics.
 However, a small business can be competitive in local keyword searches for a specific suburb, development, or niche topic.

 It's easy to get caught in the weeds and minutiae of managing a busy property every day.
 However, if you don't take time to seek out new business, your practice will stagnate—potentially drying up as natural turnover takes its toll.
 If you find that you just can't break free from managing properties to sell your services to new customers, it's probably time to hire some additional staff members.

-You can’t control how many people sign on with you–but you sure can control your sales activity.
+You can't control how many people sign on with you, but you can control your sales activity.
 Set manageable goals and track them.
-For example, your monthly activity goals can look like this:
+For example, your monthly activity goals can look like the checklist below:

 Many times, if a do-it-yourself landlord has been trying to rent his or her property for few weeks with no takers, they'll be ready to hire a property manager just to take the problem off of their plate.
 They don't want to be spending a lot of time answering phones or showing the place to unqualified buyers and tire-kickers.

 Even if you have just two clients, publish a short newsletter.
 Keep up with real estate news and trends—the more local, the better.
 This is a great way to add value for your clients and further cement their loyalty to you.
 Make it easy for them to share your articles with their friends and associates, who may well be real estate investors, too.